-6 Tax Benefits for Your Client’s New Baby
+6 Tax Benefits of Having a Child or New Baby

 If any of your clients are welcoming a new baby, they’ll be happy to know that they may be eligible to receive a few extra tax benefits once their new bundle of joy arrives.
 Here are six tax benefits new parents could qualify for when you prepare their tax returns.